Earliest U.S. Type/major varieties 1793-1807 的展示图片库

 1796 H10C Likerty AG3 PCGS #4254

-Sharp devices, especially the beautifully detailed bust, suggest a grade higher than AG3.
+Sharp devices suggest a grade higher than AG3.
 The weaker obverse rims are the likely cause for the lower net.
-The coin appears to have been struck on a slightly convexoconcave planchet, thus causing some differential wear.
+The coin appears to have been struck on a slightly convex planchet which resulted in some differential wear.

 1801 H10C G6 PCGS #4267

 LM-2 R4.
 Great little coin.
 The photos don't do it justice.
-Blue and orange iridescent toning in person.
+Blue and pink iridescent toning in person.
 The reverse is far more complete than the pics suggest as well.

 1796 10C FR2 PCGS #4461